AcubeSAT/obc-software/README.md

 2. Open CLion.
 3. Go to `Main Menu(three lines on the top left)`->`file`->`Settings` -> `Tools` -> `External Tools` -> `Add`.
 4. A pop-up will appear as shown below:
-5. Fill out the sections as shown in the image:
+5. Fill out the sections as shown below:
    - Name: Harmony3
    - Description: Harmony Configurator
    - Program: /bin/bash